Reigning Still: Synopsis and recordings

 The concert opened with a masquerade ball as Velasquez, wearing a Victorian era costume, appeared onstage with her background dancers while performing an uptempo version of Barry Manilow's "Could It Be Magic".
 She was joined by a caped magician performing tricks and illusions, before leaving offstage.
 The magician exited doing a vanishing act, and made Velasquez re-appear onstage as she began singing Britney Spears's "Toxic" while dancing.
 After a costume change, she performed "Di Bale Na Lang" with Andrew E. She closed the segment with Ariel Rivera's "Minsan Lang Kitang Iibigin".

 The setlist continued with Velasquez's renditions of her singing competition songs, George Benson's "In Your Eyes" and Jennifer Holliday's "And I Am Telling You I'm Not Going".
 For the latter performance, she was joined by Sarah Geronimo, Sheryn Regis, and Kyla.
 This was followed by "Say That You Love Me".
 She then sang a duet of "Tell Me" with Rivera, before continuing with "Kailan".
 The next segment was a medley of "The Reason", "Bring Me to Life", and "In the End" with Francis Magalona.
 During the performance of "My Miracle", "I Believe I Can Fly", and "I Believe", Velasquez was accompanied by The San Miguel Chorale.
 For the final act, Velasquez performed a medley of Michael Jackson's hits.
 After the song ended, she thanked the audience before exiting the stage.
 Velasquez returned onstage for an encore performance of "Shine".

-The concert was aired as a television special on GMA Network in 2005.
+The concert aired as a television special on GMA Network in 2005.
 Velasquez received a nomination for Best Female Major Concert Act at the 18th Aliw Awards for the production.